enyachoke/docker-chromium/README.md

-## Features and changes compared to Jessie's Dockerfile:
+## Features and changes compared to Jessie's Dockerfile

 - Encapsulates Chromium web browser running on Linux.

-- User interface is available on the host via mounted X11 socket
+- User interface is available on the host via mounted X11 socket.

-- Container is be built with the current (host) user **hardcoded** and Chromium will run as this user.
-This way all the profile contents and downloaded files are available on the host without file permission issues.
+- Runs Chromium as current (host) user.
+This way all the profile contents, cache and downloaded files are available on the host without file permission issues.

-- Uses bridged network (Jessie used host)
+- Uses bridged network (Jessie used host).

 - Generates random `/etc/machine-id` on every build.
 Generates random MAC address for the container on every run.
-They will not get us! (maybe)
+They will not get us! (maybe).

 - Runs in Ubuntu container (Jessie used Debian).
 No particular reason.

-## Getting started:
+## Getting started

- - Build the container (once per user)
+ - Build the container:

         ./build.sh